terryaney/Documentation.Camelot/CalcEngines.md

 When the nested arrays *are* processed, all the mapping rules process in the exact same fashion except for the generation of the `index` field.
 Regardless of what is provided in the `indexField` mapping row, a child array will have the index of all its ancenstors prepended to help in illustrating the relationship.

+Additionally, each field that built an 'ancestor index' will be injected into the history row in the format of `xDSTable.fieldName`.

 **Note:** When index includes a prefix of ancestor index(es), the field specified in the `indexField` for each child mapping **is not** excluded in the resulting history row as happens during normal index processing.

 dataSource|apiTable|xdsTable|indexField|manualFields